KuramaSyu/GoToHell/README.md

 - [ ] UI: move number description always below number, move tab selection left next to the content, to get more space

 #### Fixes
+- Pushup Tooltip: Zindex >1100
+- Plank: don't show tooltip in the middle of the box
 #### QoL

 - [ ] Show all multipliers in the settings